MeloenCoding/clerk/README.md

 you should first do that.
 Just go to the offical rust site and follow their instructions.

 That's it, you should be able to run the file now.
-But if you want easy access to your list you should first add it to your PATH variable.
+But if you want easy access to your list you should first add it to your PATH variables.

 After you've done that, close your terminal and fire it back up again.
 You should be able to just type 'clerk' and get greeted by an empty list.